 The very important first step in butter making is separating the cream from the milk.
-I let the milk settle for at least 24 hours then I use a handy ladle and scoop that cream right off of the top of the milk.
+I let the milk settle for at least 24 hours in the fridge then I use a handy ladle and scoop that cream right off of the top of the milk.
 Since I collect cream for 3 0r 4 days before making butter I put the cream in another container to stash in the fridge until I am ready to make my homemade butter.

-Can you see that all of that yummy cream on top?
+Can you see all of that cream on top?

 I get about 1 quart of cream from every gallon of milk, so after I collect cream for 4 days I have around 1 gallon of cream to make butter .

-The morning I am ready to make butter I hunt through the fridge, round up all of the cream and set it on the counter to warm up a bit.
-You can make butter with cold cream but it takes much longer and is more difficult to do.
+The morning I am ready to make butter I hunt through the fridge, round up all of the cream and get ready to make my butter.

 Over the years I have made butter several different ways and I have to say this butter churn is by far the easiest method.
 I love this big butter churn.